jhu-saw/sawIntuitiveDaVinci/README.md

 ## Main example

-The main example provided is `sawNDIIntuitiveDaVinciQtExample`.
+The main example provided is `sawIntuitiveDaVinciConsoleQt`.
 You need to make sure your computer is on the same subnet as the da Vinci, i.e. you should be able to ping 10.0.0.5

 ## ROS